Procedures vary, so check on your Council’s website and/or council’s notification of the meeting.

 Some panel meetings are held online, others are held in Council’s chambers and some are ‘hybrid’ (meaning they are held at council but community members are allowed to log on and watch online).
 Community members can attend in person, or on line.

-• If it’s an online meeting you should have sound muted and camera turned off.
+If it’s an online meeting you should have sound muted and camera turned off.
 If you have registered to speak, wait until your name is called, at which time you should turn both on and identify yourself.
 Pick somewhere quiet to speak, without distractions.
+If it’s an online meeting with a lot of people registered to speak it can be difficult for the Chair to see if a person registered to speak is ‘there.’
+So if your name is called to speak, don’t be afraid to speak up an make your presence known.

 The agenda